16 Day Best of China & Hong Kong (2014-2015)

 Upon arrival, you visit the Garden of the Master of Fishing Nets, and experience all of the elements of a classical Chinese garden.
 It is said that the Master of the Nets Garden was named after one of its owners - a retired official who wished to become an accomplished fisherman.
 Dating to 1140, it is considered by many, the finest of all Suzhou's gardens.
 Although exceptional small, it succeeds, with great subtlety, in introducing every element considered crucial to the classical Chinese garden.
 It includes a central lake, discreet connecting corridors, pavilions with miniature courtyards, screens, delicate latticework, and above all, points which "frame a view", as if looking at a perfectly balanced photograph.
 The best known building is the "Pavilion for Watching the Moon", from where the moon can be viewed in a mirror, in the water, and in the sky.

-Today is at leisure for you to explore this magnificent city on your own.
+Enjoy a full day at leisure to explore this magnificent city on your own.

 Nanjing Road, bargain shoppers' paradise